List of mayors of Jacksonville, Florida

-The Mayor of Jacksonville is the chief executive for the city of Jacksonville, Florida, United States.
-Jacksonville currently utilizes the strong mayor form of government, in which the mayor has significant powers compared to the Jacksonville City Council.
-Since the consolidation of Jacksonville with the Duval County government in 1968, the mayor is the administrator over the entire county.
-The current holder of the position is Lenny Curry, who was elected in 2015, and re-elected in 2019.
-The next mayoral election is scheduled for 2023.
+The Mayor of Jacksonville is the chief executive for the city of Jacksonville, Florida, and the administrator of Duval County.
+Jacksonville currently utilizes the strong mayor form of government in which the mayor currently has significant powers compared to the Jacksonville City Council.
+Ever since the land consolidation of Jacksonville as early as the late 19th century with the rest of Duval County, Florida the mayor was considered the administrator over the entire county, with the further consolidation in 1968 the mayor's office officially serves as the executive administrator for the county.
+The incumbent is Donna Deegan, who was elected in the 2023 election.